-We can visualise or have the mental image of the walk either in the horizontal or vertical dimension (see Mental imagery and partnering technique: push-pull vs long spine).
-The horizontal type movement will lead to push-pull type partnering and will lead to movement which is less efficient in terms of (a) the use of space, and (b) the transmission of lead and follow, and therefore also (c) the range of options for improvised movement.
+In this discussion and on this website Tango Milonguero is defined by an unchanging embrace or hug, with elbows floating around the level of the shoulders and pointing out rather than down.
+The constraints on the dancing are the posture, the embrace, the music, and the changing momentary situation on the dancing floor.
+The dance is an improvised variation on the walk consisting mostly of turns but not swivels.
+It is possible to have a mental image of the walk either as a movement in the horizontal or vertical dimension (see Mental imagery and partnering technique: push-pull vs long spine).
+The horizontal type movement will lead to push-pull type partnering and will lead to movement which is less efficient in terms of the use of space, and the transmission of lead and follow, and the range of options for improvised movement.

-The result is that the movement is stifled and lacking in freedom and expressiveness, as if the dancers are lacking space which is typical of this approach.
+This video attempts to demonstrate the difference between Tango Milonguero and Salon Style Tango, but the instructors import the horizontal image into tango milonguero.
+A clear sign of a horizontal mental image is the woman’s embrace which is around the man’s upper arm which prevents him from communicating movement prior to moving forward or back in the horizontal dimension.
+The result is that the movement is stifled and lacking in freedom and expressiveness as if the dancers are lacking space which is typical of this approach.
 While you get the intimacy of close embrace you lose dynamism and expressiveness.
-This is probably the reason why many dancers who identify as dancing “close embrace” do an “in-out” approach, dance close embrace and then open up when the want to do some moves.
+This is most probably the reason why many dancers who identify as dancing “close embrace” do a flexible or in-out approach, dancing close embrace and then opening up when the want to “do moves”.

-Example 3: Tango Vagabundo TEM demo
+Example 3: Tango Vagabundo

 Example 4: Sara Torricelli & Gianni Loppi demo